langleigh History, Family Crest & Coats of Arms

 Langley Castle is a restored medieval tower house, now operated as an hotel, situated in the village of Langley in the valley of the River South Tyne, Northumberland.
 This castle was never held by the Langley family but is so named because of its proximity to the village.
 Langley Chapel is a 17th century Anglican parish church, located near Acton Burnell, Shropshire, England.

-Important Dates for the langleigh family
+Early History of the langleigh family

 This web page shows only a small excerpt of our langleigh research.
 Another 65 words (5 lines of text) covering the years 1576, 1341, 1402, 1363, 1437, 1386, 1404, 1548, 1602, 1595, 1596, 1611 and 1679 are included under the topic Early langleigh History in all our PDF Extended History products and printed products wherever possible.